emera86/SASmanual-MkDocs/SASmanual/docs/essentials/formatting.md

     Dates before 01/01/1960 (0 value) will appear as negative numbers.

 !!! warning
-    If you ever have to deal with hours (4-character strings with the military hour) you better create an auxiliary character variable with a `:` in between hours and minutes or translate it into seconds (numeric) before applying an `HOURw.d`or `HHMMw.d` format.
+    If you ever have to deal with hours (4-character strings with the military hour) you better create an auxiliary character variable with a `:` in between hours and minutes or translate it into seconds (numeric) before applying an `HOURw.d` (time interval in hours and its fractions) or `HHMMw.d` (time in HH:MM appearance) format.

 ## Creating and Applying User-Defined Formats